derb12/pybaselines/docs/algorithms/whittaker.rst

 psalsa (Peaked Signal's Asymmetric Least Squares Algorithm)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.psalsa` is an attempt at improving the asls method to better fit noisy data
+:meth:`.psalsa` is an attempt at improving the asls method to better fit noisy data
 by using an exponential decaying weighting for positive residuals.

 Minimized function: